You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Nivolumab?

-Nivolumab is a type of immunotherapy medication that works by blocking the action of a protein called PD-1, which helps cancer cells evade the immune system.
-By blocking PD-1, nivolumab allows the immune system to recognize and attack cancer cells more effectively.
+Nivolumab is a monoclonal antibody that targets the PD-1 receptor, a protein on immune cells that helps cancer cells evade the immune system.
+By blocking PD-1, nivolumab enables the immune system to recognize and attack cancer cells more effectively.
+This drug has been approved for the treatment of various types of cancer, including melanoma, lung cancer, kidney cancer, and head and neck cancer.

 Expert Insights